GuidesHow To'sHow To Wipe A Hard Drive On A Dead Computer

 Follow these steps to destroy a Hard Disk safely:

-4. You may use a drill machine or a heavy iron hammer to destroy the Hard Drive.
-As tiring as it may seem, you will have a lot of fun.
-Do not stop until all the pieces inside the Hard Disk are not jingling.
+4. You may destroy the hard drive by using a drill machine or a heavy iron hammer.
+Do not stop until all the pieces inside the hard disk are not jingling.

 5. Just to be sure that data can not be recovered by any chance, destroy the drive’s PCB and data connectors as well.